 Spelling and translation were not standardized practices until the last few centuries.
 Spelling variations are extremely common among early Scottish names.
 MacAbe has been spelled MacCabe, McCabe, McAbe, MacAbe and others.

-Early Notables of the MacAbe family (pre 1700)
+Early Notables of the MacAbe family

 More information is included under the topic Early MacAbe Notables in all our PDF Extended History products and printed products wherever possible.